mendix/docs/content/en/docs/releasenotes/catalog/_index.md

 #### Features

 * We have introduced support for Business Events, which includes the following enhancements:
     * Validation, processing, and storage of Business Events received via CloudEvents.
-    * Business Events are now included in the responses of GET endpoints.
+    * Business Events are now included in the responses of `GET` endpoints.
-    * Business Events have been integrated into key app functions such as search results, filtering, and editing, ensuring a seamless experience across the platform.
+    * Business Events have been integrated into key app functions, such as search results, filtering, and editing, ensuring a seamless experience across the platform.

 #### Fixes